 The Eighth Grade Class Committee consists of two representatives from each homeroom.
-The goals of the committee is to plan and execute the many 8th grade activities.
-Some of the activities include fundraisers to help defray the cost of the 8th grade trip and community service projects to help support the community.
-Committee members help organize the class T-shirts, graduation activities, the holiday dance, Field Day activities, and develop school spirit and leadership opportunities.
+The goals of the committee is to plan and execute many 8th grade activities.
+Some of the activities include fundraisers, and community service projects to help support the community.
+Committee members help organize the class T-shirts, graduation activities, the winter dance, Field Day activities, and contribute to school spirit and leadership opportunities.
 Meetings will be held virtually this year, approximately once per month.

 Jazz Rock Ensemble

 The Jazz Rock ensemble is open to all students that play the following instruments: trumpet, saxophone, trombone, drum-set, piano, electric guitar and electric bass.
-The ensemble begins later December or early January with open rehearsals through January and February.
-All practices will be held after school on Thursdays from 2:55 pm ot 3:50 pm in the band room.
-A final selections of members will be completed by March at which place auditions will be held to select the band.
-There will be alternates selected for each instrument to be utilized in the case that a student is unable to meet the requirements.
-All students are encouraged to come out to the open rehearsals and try their best to contribute to the ensemble.
+The ensemble begins later December or early January with open auditions through January.
+All practices will be held before school on Thursdays from 7:30 pm to 8:15 AM in the band room.
+All students are encouraged to come out and try their best to contribute to the ensemble.
 Most In person rehearsals will be in small groups to provide social distancing and will be combined with virtual meets.
 The rhythm section will rehearse in person the majority of the time because they can play wearing a face covering.

 Peer Mentors participate in a variety of activities to help support the incoming 5th graders and new students to feel welcome and comfortable in the PRM community.
 The students are encouraged to be role models for the entire community by displaying characteristics that are associated with our Full Values and Pillars of Character.
 Throughout the year, Peer Mentors are involved in a number of activities including providing tours during the summer and the end of the year, which may be virtual or in-person, holding lunch meetings with 6th graders (outside or virtually), and going “into” classrooms to do lessons on a variety of Social Emotional Learning topics at PRM, Stonybrook, and Kiel School.
 In the past Peer Mentors have helped during 8th grade Career Day and assisted the counselors with other special activities and projects.

 PM Choir (Proud Musicians)

 Love to sing?
 Ready for a choral challenge?
 PRM’s award winning Proud Musicians (PM) Choir offers interested choristers the opportunity to sing music of varied styles/genres of a high level.
 The requirements include a desire to sing, ability to match pitch and a commitment to rehearse.
-The PM Choir meets Tuesdays after school until the late bus from February – June.
 Acceptance into the choir is by audition.
 The PM Choir will perform in the PRM Spring concert, as well as participate in adjudicated event at Hershey park in June.

-The "Tech Crew" is an after school activity which offers students an opportunity to explore various interests to increase their knowledge of the technological world around us.
-During club time students will have time to complete computer technology projects like programming using Scratch, create a mobile app using MIT App Inventor, video game design using Gamestar Mechanic use Tinkercad to create a 3D printable masterpiece, or focus on graphic design skills using Animation software.
-Students may also choose to participate in creating a virtual tour of PRM.
-Additional details for the "Tech Crew" will be coming soon!
+The "Tech Crew" is a virtual after school activity which offers students an opportunity to explore various interests to increase their knowledge of the technological world around us.
+During club meetings students will have time to complete computer technology projects like programming using Scratch, video game design using Gamestar Mechanic, use Tinkercad to create a 3D printable masterpiece, or focus on graphic design skills using animation software and more.

-The Yearbook is an after school activity open to all students in all three grades.
+The yearbook is an after-school activity open to all students in all three grades.
 Participants are engaged in the design, layout, development of content and all in-house logistics for the creation, sale and delivery of the annual yearbook.
-Students work as writers, photographers, statisticians, fact-checkers and on the computer layout.
-Yearbook staff members learn the importance of collaborating with others on a long term project that is significant to the school community.
-They learn to be responsible for following district guidelines on items such as taking and handling photographs, representing the Yearbook at school events in which they cover and photograph and in meeting deadlines.
-Students all get the satisfaction of seeing their effort printed in a hard cover, full color book that will be a keepsake for their fellow students for years to come.
+Yearbook members get the satisfaction of seeing their effort printed in a hard-cover, full-color book that will be a keepsake for their fellow students for years to come.
 Meetings are monthly at 3:10 p.m. on a Tuesday.
 Check announcements.
 Sign in to your school Google account, open Google Meet and type in Davie 6th Grade ILA to join the meeting.